Ukraine’s leader warns war will cost Russia for generations

 U.S. Defense Secretary Lloyd Austin, during a Saturday visit to NATO ally Bulgaria, said the Russian invasion had “stalled on a number of fronts” but the U.S. had not yet seen signs that Putin was deploying additional forces.

 Around Ukraine, hospitals, schools and buildings where people sought safety have been attacked.
-Ludmyla Denisova, the Ukrainian Parliament’s human rights commissioner, said at least 130 people had survived Wednesday’s bombing of a Mariupol theater that was being used a shelter but that another 1,300 are still inside.
+Ludmyla Denisova, the Ukrainian Parliament’s human rights commissioner, reported Friday that at least 130 people survived the Wednesday bombing of a Mariupol theater that was being used a shelter, but another 1,300 were believed to be still inside.

 “We pray that they will all be alive, but so far there is no information about them,” Denisova told Ukrainian television.